 Even though the labor market has shown some signs of improvement, the financial situation for millennials remains pretty grim.
 Americans owed $1.3 trillion in student loans by the end of 2016, and millennials alone give over roughly a fifth of their salaries to loan payments, according to Citizens Bank.
 That’s thousands of dollars each year that cannot go toward a down payment on a home.

 A fifth of your salary is 20%, and 20% is what we are always told we need for a down payment.

-A bigger down payment means a smaller monthly payment and paying less interest over the life of the loan so putting 20% down saves you money in the long run.
+A more significant down payment means a smaller monthly payment and paying less interest over the life of the loan, so putting 20% down saves you money in the long run.